SJTUwanglei/machinelearning_inaction/README.md

 # machinelearning_inaction

-Arrangements of machine learning in action
+Arrangements of the book ''machine learning in action''

+Contents:

+    Chapter02     Classifying with k_Nearest Neighbors